sandzkube-do/do-sre/ansible/onprem/README.md

 # Get Started with EAC/IAC OnPrem
-  How to pageand getting started with enterprise as code and/or infra as code
+  How to page and getting started with enterprise as code and/or infra as code

+## Prerequisites
+  1. Have the baremetals ready
+  2. Install VMWare vSphere
+  3. Setup the vCenter and Nodes
+  4. Upload the ISOs
+  5. Optional: Create a VM from the ISO and template
+  6. Optional: Install NSX-T
+  7. At client (your desktop/laptop) install python3 and Ansiblev2.9.x
+## Let's get started